-Feature or utility Description Notes Writing Tools Include Spell Checker, Thesaurus, and Grammatik in various languages to help you proofread and edit documents Writing tools in the language of the operating system are required and installed by default.
-For example, the English writing tools are installed by default on an English operating system.
-To install additional languages, you must choose Custom installation, or modify your installation later.
-Duplexing Wizard Lets you configure a printer for two-sided printing Included with the Typical installation Microsoft Visual Basic for Applications 7.1 A subset of the Microsoft Visual Basic (VB) programming environment, which is suitable for beginners.
+Feature or utility Description Notes Duplexing Wizard Lets you configure a printer for two-sided printing Included with the Typical installation Microsoft Visual Basic for Applications 7.1 A subset of the Microsoft Visual Basic (VB) programming environment, which is suitable for beginners.
 You can use VBA to create basic macros for personal use, but you can also use it to create more advanced macro projects.
-Microsoft Visual Studio Tools for Applications (VSTA) A built-in program environment that allows developers and other programming experts to use VSTA for creating the most advanced macro projects To use VSTA with CorelDRAW Graphics Suite, you must have your own copy of Microsoft Visual Studio 2015 installed.

-Feature or utility Description Notes If you install Microsoft Visual Studio after installing CorelDRAW Graphics Suite, you must re-install the VSTA feature by modifying your CorelDRAW Graphics Suite installation.
-For more information, see "To modify or repair a CorelDRAW Graphics Suite installation" on page 21.
-Windows Shell Extension Lets you view thumbnails of native Corel files such as CorelDRAW (CDR), Corel PHOTO-PAINT (CPT), pattern fill (FILL), and other native file.
-If you have installed CorelDRAW Graphics Suite or CorelDRAW Technical Suite before, this option does not appear in the installation wizard.
-GPL Ghostscript Highly recommended if you import EPS and PDF files in your documents.
-This feature lets you isolate and use individual elements of imported EPS files rather than only header images.
-It also improves the import of PDF files generated by third-party applications.
-Included with the Typical installation
+Microsoft Visual Studio Tools for Applications (VSTA) A built-in program environment that allows developers and other programming experts to use VSTA for creating the most advanced macro projects To use VSTA with CorelDRAW Graphics Suite, you must have your own copy of Microsoft Visual Studio 2017 installed.
+If you install Microsoft Visual Studio after installing CorelDRAW Graphics Suite, you must re-install the VSTA feature by modifying your CorelDRAW Graphics Suite installation.
+For more information, see "To modify or repair a CorelDRAW Graphics Suite installation" on page 20.
+Windows Shell Extension Lets you view thumbnails of native Corel files such as CorelDRAW (CDR), Corel If you have installed CorelDRAW Graphics Suite or CorelDRAW Technical Suite